 Brad holds a Bachelor of Education from the University of Alberta.
 He is a 2019 Canadian Association of Physicists Excellence in High School Teaching award recipient.

 Greg joined the ATRF Board in March 2019.
-In his law career, he held roles as a Crown prosecutor, defense lawyer, and justice of the peace in the Provincial Court of Alberta.
+In his law career, he held roles as a Crown Prosecutor, defence lawyer, and Justice of the Peace in the Provincial Court of Alberta.
 He served as General Counsel and Superintendent of Human Resources for the Calgary Board of Education and now provides arbitration and mediation services in labour relations matters.

-Greg is the Vice-Chair of the Governance Committee, the Chair of the Human Resources and Compensation Committee (HRCC), and a member of the Investment Committee.
+Greg is the Vice-Chair of the Governance Committee, the Chair of the Human Resources and Compensation Committee, and a member of the Investment Committee.

 Maria joined the ATRF Board in May 2017.
 Her last role before retirement was Director of Research for CWB Wealth Management.
 She was previously CEO of Adroit Investment Management, Edmonton’s largest independent investment counselling firm.